 Shareholders/ Members, who will be present in the Annual General Meeting through InstaMeet facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting facility during the meeting.
-Shareholders/ Members who have voted through Remote e-Voting prior to the Annual General Meeting will be eligible to vote again during the Annual General Meeting.
-Shareholders/ members who have the Annual General Meeting through InstaMeet.
+Shareholders/ Members who have voted through Remote e-Voting prior to the Annual General Meeting will be eligible to attend/ participate in the Annual General Meeting through InstaMeet.
 However, they will not be eligible to vote again during the meeting.